mariadb-corporation/dev-example-nosql-listener/README.md

 +--------------------+
 ```

-Stepping into the `todo` you can also see the new table, `tasks`, that has been created to store the document data.
+Stepping into the `todo` database you can also see the new table, `tasks`, that has been created to store the document data.

 ```bash
 MariaDB [(none)]> use todo;